elucidateMe/Python-PDF-Parser/README.md

 }
 ```
 ### Button
-Buttons in a group will be interpreted as a generic list, Where a button being "on" is indicated by a change from 'Off' into '\<index position>'
+Buttons in a group will be interpreted as a generic list, Where a button being "on" is indicated by a change from 'Off' into '\<index position>'. i.e.
 ```
 'Group1': ['0', 'Off', 'Off']
 ```